 Wall sconces, where and why use them

-The wall sconce is an object of great antiquity.
-One of the earliest forms of domestic and public lighting, the sconce used candles whose flames would cast a soft, flickering glow.
-Often elaborately detailed and ornamental (for example, in a decorative rococo style), the sconce had a certain facade of grandeur and ostentation.
+Wall sconces are one of the earliest forms of domestic and public lighting.
+Back then, the sconce used candles whose flames would cast a soft, flickering glow.
+They were, really often elaborately detailed and ornamental, and they had a certain facade of ostentation; but nowadays there is a wide range of wall sconces to choose.

-As a lighting fixture, the wall sconce’s application is considerably versatile and can be found in rooms across the home.
+As a lighting fixture, the wall sconce is considerably versatile and can be found in rooms across the home.
 Placed in a long hallway for example, the wall sconce will break up the space, adding warmth and decoration.

 Discover LZF’s catalogue of original and artistic wall sconces here.